 Build Attitude Shape Perspective

-Jack Zimmerman may have lost both his legs and his mobility, but he came back with a strong message and a desire to share it with all.
+Jack Zimmerman, combat wounded Veteran, author and motivational speaker, may have lost both his legs and his mobility, but he came back with a strong message and a desire to share it with all.
 "When life flashes before your eyes, make sure it's worth watching."

 About Jack Zimmerman